 About Adriatic Coast

-The Slovene coast is relatively short but full of surprises; natural beauty abounds such as the 80m Strunjan Cliff and the historic Secovlje salt-pans (on the border with Croatia) are a sanctuary for over 100 bird species.
-The resort towns of Piran and Izola (plus the port town of Koper) with their mediaeval town centres, draw in visitors looking to relax and enjoy the atmosphere, while Portoroz has many modern hotels, a fully equipped marina, thermal baths, a casino and a large programme of cultural and sporting events throughout the summer.
+The Slovene Riviera is relatively short but full of surprises; natural beauty abounds such as the 80m Strunjan Cliff and the historic Secovlje salt-pans (on the border with Croatia) which are a sanctuary for over 100 bird species.
+The small resort towns of Piran and Izola (plus the port town of Koper) with their mediaeval town centres, draw in visitors looking to relax and enjoy the atmosphere, while Portoroz has many modern hotels, a fully equipped marina, thermal baths, a casino and a large programme of cultural and sporting events throughout the summer.

-Izola, an old Mediterranean town, nestles on the southwestern coast of the Gulf of Trieste, where the old traditional activities of fishing and winemaking still go on today.
-The turbulent history of the fishing town has created beautiful architectural treasures that take you back in time when Izola was still an island.
+An old Mediterranean town nestling on the southwestern coast of the Gulf of Trieste, where the traditional activities of fishing and winemaking still go on today.
+The turbulent history of this fishing town has created beautiful architectural treasures that take you back in time to when Izola was still a small island.
 Museums, galleries and art studios will take you to the world of Istrian arts and crafts.

-Izola’s picturesque countryside with numerous valleys and hills is renowned for its gastronomic delights, which can be discovered in a number of local restaurants and tourist farms, most with spectacular views of the Gulf of Trieste.
-Izola’s hinterland offers countless opportunities for walking and exploring the natural beauty of the Istrian hills, adorned with lovely stone houses and old churches.
+The picturesque countryside on Izola's doorstep is renowned for its gastronomic delights, which can be discovered in a number of local restaurants and tourist farms, most with spectacular views of the Gulf of Trieste.
+This hinterland offers countless opportunities for walking and exploring the natural beauty of the Istrian hills, adorned with lovely stone houses and old churches.
 You can visit these places on foot, by bicycle or even on horseback.

 PARENZANA - "The path of health and friendship"